Eschatologue/CM_wiki/docs/class/monk/wuxia.md

 ***Deft Strike.*** Once per turn, when you hit a creature with a Wuxia weapon, you can spend 1 Focus Point to deal additional damage equal to a roll of your Martial Arts die.

-***Magic Wuxia Weapons.*** When you attack with a Wuxia weapon, you can choose to deal the weapon’s damage type or Force damage.
+***Magic Wuxia Weapons.*** When you attack with a Wuxia weapon, you can choose to deal the weapon's damage type or Force damage.

 ***Rapid Strikes.*** When you use Flurry of Blows, you can replace your [Unarmed Strike]s with melee Wuxia Weapon attacks